+NAVs should be published as soon as possible following the market close, and certainly before the market opens on the following day.
+This would apply even if the NAV is released less frequently than daily.
 Adequate procedures and controls are required to ensure the accuracy of the published NAV.
 Investors, who are making buy and sell decisions based on this published information, should not suffer from human error in an environment of systems, controls, double-checks, and management oversight.
 CEFs should not adopt fair value pricing for quoted assets when markets are closed as investors could be misled by this practice.
-To the extent FVP is used, the procedure should be clearly spelt out and the difference between the FVP estimate and the actual NAV should be made available.
+To the extent FVP is used, the procedure should be clearly spelt out and the difference between the FVP estimate and the actual NAV should be disclosed.